MDNA (album): Music and lyrics

-"I Don't Give A" contains industrial beats and hip-hop influences, and lyrically speaks about Madonna's daily life while responding to her critics.
-Minaj's guest rapping verse praises the singer, "There is only one queen, and that's Madonna, bitch" as well as makes references to Madonna's "Material Girl".
-A 1960s inspired rock and roll and country music forms the backbone of "I'm a Sinner", with Madonna naming different saints and their virtues, and calling herself a transgressor.
-"Love Spent" has a contrasting composition from banjo and electronic music, creating a "refreshing, contemporary, radio friendly pop sound".
+"I Don't Give A" contains industrial beats and hip-hop influences, and lyrically addresses Madonna's daily life while responding to her critics.
+Minaj's guest rapping verse praises the singer, "There is only one queen, and that's Madonna, bitch" and references Madonna's "Material Girl".
+A 1960s-inspired mix of rock and roll and country music forms the backbone of "I'm a Sinner", with Madonna naming different saints and their virtues, and calling herself a transgressor.
+"Love Spent" has a contrasting composition from banjo and electronic music, creating a "refreshing, contemporary, radio-friendly pop sound".
 The song discusses how money was a triggering factor in ending Madonna's marriage.
 The overall tempo on MDNA slows down with the next two songs.
 "Masterpiece", which was also included in the soundtrack of W.E., is a ballad with traces of Latin music.
 The song has instrumentation from strings, guitars and percussion, and speaks about the pain of being in love with someone perfect.
 The standard version of the album ended with "Falling Free", a ballad with a simple melody on a bassline, and complex lyrics that highlighted love, freedom and exaltation.

-The deluxe version of MDNA has the song "I Fucked Up", a slow-paced tune whose lyrics finds Madonna admitting the reasons her marriage failed.
+The deluxe version of MDNA includes "I Fucked Up", a slow-paced song whose lyrics find Madonna admitting the reasons her marriage failed.
 The concept song "Beautiful Killer" has a string arrangement reminiscent of Madonna's 1986 single "Papa Don't Preach".
 The singer portrays the point of view of a victim and a murderer.
 "B-Day Song" is a "goof off" tune featuring M.I.A., with a punk style bassline and percussion.
-According to Jon Pareles, Madonna laments the loss of a lover in the last song "Best Friend", and admits to feeling guilty and remorseful in the "haunting slow jam".
+According to Jon Pareles, Madonna laments the loss of a lover in the closing song "Best Friend", and admits to feeling guilty and remorseful in the "haunting slow jam".